ElseVR, a Mixed Reality channel, is a disruptive idea in narrative nonfiction and journalism.

 360 Virtual Reality

 Paradigm shift of media has led to new possibilities to experience 360 virtual reality.
-The concept of 360 virtual reality is to offer an unlimited experience to viewers.
+The concept of 360 virtual reality or 360 Degree Videos is to offer an unlimited experience to viewers.

 360 virtual reality’s objective is to provide complete control to viewers on what they want to see.
 It gives an opportunity to tour around the place or an event without leaving your desk chair.
 Interesting!
 Isn’tit?